-- 1. Review and select all adult leaders, and ensure they are willing to accept Scouting's values and meet all other requirements of membership. - 2.
-Determine the number of leaders necessary for Units and confirm that each Unit has the required number of leaders. - 3.
-Submit criminal background checks in accordance with BSA policies and procedures, on all adult leaders and volunteers prior to approving any application to serve.
+- 1. Submit criminal background checks in accordance with BSA policies and procedures, on all adult leaders and volunteers prior to approving any application to serve.
 The background check shall comply with all applicable federal and state laws and further comply with any standards that may be developed in accordance with any applicable court order.
-The Local Council's final Registration of the adult leader or volunteer (a) cannot be accomplished until the requisite background check is completed, and (b) will constitute the Local Council's confirmation that the requisite background check has been completed; by indication of the council designees' signature. - 4.
+The Local Council's final Registration of the adult leader or volunteer (a) cannot be accomplished until the requisite background check is completed, and (b) will constitute the Local Council's confirmation that the requisite background check has been completed, by indication of the council designees' signature. - 2.
 Require and track all unit leaders to complete BSA Youth Protection Training.